-Stop the vehicle, pull down the lock release lever under the steering column.
+Stop the vehicle, pull up the lock release lever under the steering column.

-- Tilt the steering wheel and/or adjust the steering column length to the desired positions, push the lever up to lock the column. - 3.
+- 2. Tilt the steering wheel and/or adjust the steering column length to the desired positions, push the lever down to lock the column. - 3.
 Push the wheel up and down to be certain it's locked before driving.